okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-overview/index.md

 ### What kind of client are you building?

-Depending on what kind of client you are building, you will want to use a different OAuth 2.0 flow.
+The type of OAuth 2.0 flow depends on what kind of client that you are building.
 The flowchart below can quickly help you decide which flow to use.
 Further explanation about each is included below.

 ![OAuth Flow Diagram width:](/img/oauth_grant_flowchart.png "OAuth Flow Diagram width:")